All right with you?

 Once again, Microsoft surprises us with its innovations in the SQL Server product.
-Less than a year after the release of SQL Server 2016, Microsoft is already preparing to release a new version of the product, which is SQL Server 2017.
-If we think about the previous versions (2000> 2005> 2008> 2012> 2014> 2016), we saw that the intervals started quite large between versions, and from the 2012 version onwards Microsoft started releasing new versions every 2 years.
-What the vast majority of SQL Server professionals expected was SQL Server 2018, but Microsoft has anticipated it and will release a new version (again).
+Less than a year after the launch of SQL Server 2016, Microsoft is already preparing to launch a new version of the product, which is SQL Server 2017.
+If we think about the previous versions (2000> 2005> 2008> 2012> 2014> 2016), we saw that the intervals started very long between the versions, and from the 2012 version Microsoft started to release new versions every 2 years.
+What the vast majority of SQL Server professionals expected, was SQL Server 2018, but Microsoft anticipated and will release a version full of new features (again).

-As its competitors innovate in slow motion turtle steps, Microsoft is increasingly bringing a range of exciting new features, enhancements and news in a short span of time, as we saw in the post.
-SQL Server 2016 - News and Features List.
+While its competitors innovate at a slow pace in slow motion, Microsoft is increasingly coming, bringing a range of new features, improvements and impressive news in a short period of time, as we saw in the post SQL Server 2016 - News and Features List.

 During the event Microsoft Data Amp, held on 19 / 04, SQL Server 2017 was introduced to the public (SQL Server 2017 Community Technology Preview 2.0), available for Windows and Linux.

 Among the new features available so far, we can highlight:

 - Using Python for Advanced Analytics (previously only possible with R)

 - Official SQL Server Support on Linux, Including Documentation on MSDN